 In 2020, the AAMC launched a pilot administration of the PREview exam with two medical schools.
-Since then, participation in the PREview program has grown to 18 medical schools across the United States, 14 of which considered PREview scores in their admission process.
+Since then, participation in the PREview program grew to 21 medical schools across the United States in the 2023-2024 application cycle that considered PREview scores in their admission process and many more studying PREview scores for research-only purposes.
 Participating medical schools reflect a variety of institutional characteristics related to mission, curriculum, matriculant class, region, public or private status, and applicant pool.

-Table 2 displays the 14 medical schools for which PREview scores were required, were recommended, or satisfied a situational judgment test (SJT) requirement in the 2022 PREview administration (2022-2023 admission cycle).
+Table 2 displays the 21 medical schools for which PREview scores were required, were recommended, or satisfied a situational judgment test (SJT) requirement in the 2023 PREview administration (2023-2024 admission cycle).
 The percentage of applicants who reported PREview scores varied based on whether a school required or recommended PREview scores.
-A higher percentage of applicants took the PREview exam when schools required PREview scores (median = 74%) than when schools recommended PREview scores (median = 50%).
+A higher percentage of applicants took the PREview exam when schools required PREview scores (median = 87%) than when schools recommended PREview scores (median = 60%).